wsrn829/wsrn829/README.md

 ----------------------------
 As a dedicated Full-Stack Software Engineer with experience in FinTech, Pharmaceutical, and Healthcare industries, I bring expertise spanning the entire software development lifecycle, from planning to implementation.
 Proficient in CI/CD processes, I specialize in ensuring smooth software deployments.
 Thriving in cross-functional teams, I foster collaborative problem-solving to guarantee the timely delivery of high-quality software solutions.
 Leveraging my background in social science research, I instill a user-centric approach, emphasizing the broader impact of development decisions.

-I have delivered enterprise-grade AI solutions for a leading global pharmaceutical company, using React for the frontend and AWS Lambda (Python) for the serverless, cloud-native backend.
 Currently, I work on distributed messaging and event-driven systems using Java and MQ (IBM MQ, Apache ActiveMQ) for real-time, high-volume financial transaction processing at one of the world’s largest custodian banks, with over $50 trillion in assets under custody and administration.
+Previously, I delivered enterprise-grade AI solutions for a leading global pharmaceutical company, using React for the frontend and AWS Lambda (Python) for the serverless, cloud-native backend.

 With a PhD from Oxford, a Master’s from Cambridge, and certifications from Harvard, Bloomberg, AWS, and Microsoft, I am a growth-driven developer, propelled by an insatiable desire for knowledge and an unwavering commitment to excellence.